AmpersandHQ/magento-ce-ee-config-corruption-bug/README.md

 If at any point something were to silently go wrong within `loadModules` or `loadDb`, then corrupted configuration would be saved into cache, meaning that the following request would be served invalid configuration.

-`Mage_Core_Model_Config` also has a protected variable `$_useCache`, hen this flag is set Magento will attempt to use load sections of the config from cache storage, then persist them within the singleton itself.
+`Mage_Core_Model_Config` also has a protected variable `$_useCache`, when this flag is set Magento will attempt to use load sections of the config from cache storage then persist them within the singleton itself.

 This logic is underpinned by the `_getSectionConfig` function.